Syntropysoft/-syntropylog-types/README.md

 Shared types for the SyntropyLog ecosystem.

-## Version 0.1.1
+## Version 0.1.5

 **New in this version:**
-- Added comprehensive serialization types (SerializedData, SerializationResult, etc.)
+- Updated package-lock.json and dependencies
-- Added logging-specific types (LogEntry, LoggerOptions, LoggerDependencies)
+- Improved type definitions for better TypeScript support
-- Added metrics types (SerializationMetrics, ComplexityDistribution, etc.)
+- Streamlined types for better performance and consistency
-- Centralized all shared types for better consistency across the ecosystem
+- Removed deprecated types to reduce bundle size

 ## Overview